-When I realized I was, in fact, pregnant, I was sick to my stomach at first, uttering a few frantic, nonsensical prayers and splashing my face with warm water, but I accepted my fate.
-My career would slow down, buy Michael will be there.
+Sick to my stomach, I uttered a few frantic, nonsensical prayers and splashed my face with warm water.
+My career would slow down, but Michael would be there.
 We’d move in together and raise a theatre brat.
 This was not entirely bad!

-He had backstage work to do today, but he’d be at the theatre all day.
+He had backstage work to do, but he’d be at the theatre all day.
 I drove over and entered by the back door.
-Michael was in his grubbies, sleeves rolled up above his shoulder, and his glorious hair looking glorious enough to bring me to tears.
+Michael in his grubbies, sleeves rolled up above his shoulder, and his glorious hair looking glorious brought me near tears.

 It had to be the pregnancy.

 When he saw me, he jumped off a platform he was working on and smiled his way over to me.
 “What’s up, Del?”

 He raised his eyebrows in surprise and asked if I was joking.